normen/ncpass/README.md

 This is a CLI tool for Nextcloud Passwords.
 It allows you to interact with your passwords from the command line.
 It also comes with a password generator.

-Additionally, a tool top copy files to and from the Nextcloud is included.
+Additionally, a tool to copy files to and from the Nextcloud is included.

 ### Installation